-The imputation here is that Plaintiff, as an attorney, is so evil, so dangerous that Shepherd must warn her many readers to be on the alert for him and anything he does-not unlike a wanted poster for a terrorist.
-Shepherd is communicating that any activities Plaintiff engages in as an attorney will violated the rights of women.
+The imputation here is that Plaintiff is so evil, so dangerous that Shepherd must warn her many readers to be on the alert for him and anything he does-not unlike a wanted poster for a terrorist.
+Shepherd is basically saying that any activities Plaintiff engages in as an attorney will be highly suspect at violating the rights of others, especially women.
 Such a communication depicts a lawyer as lacking in moral and ethical principles and is therefore per se libel.
-It is also a clear expression of Defendant Shepherd's intent in publishing her articles on the Male Studies courses.
-She sees herself as the avenging angel who uses her swift verbal sword to slay all men's rights advocates, including Plaintiff.